alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-28-ruling-on-pronouncing-the-intention-to-pray-aloud.md

 category: [fatwas,salah,bidah]
 locale: en
 lang: en
-excerpt: "Pronouncing the intention is an innovation or bid'ah, and pronouncing it aloud is an even worse sin."
+summary: "Pronouncing the intention is an innovation or bid'ah, and pronouncing it aloud is an even worse sin."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz